Docker

 Built with Depot

-The docker images support linux/amd64, linux/arm/v7 and linux/arm64 architectures, so you should be able to run it on pretty much any computer (PC, Raspberry Pi, Mac, etc).
+All docker images support linux/amd64 and linux/arm64 architectures, so you should be able to run it on pretty much any computer (PC, Raspberry Pi, Mac, etc).

 You can install and run all the dependencies in one go using docker compose: